Fortinet, Inc. (FTNT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-29, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fortinet, Inc. ("Fortinet" or the "Company") (NASDAQ: FTNT) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Oct.
+31, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fortinet, Inc. ("Fortinet" or the "Company") (NASDAQ: FTNT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FORTINET, INC. (FTNT), CLICK HERE BEFORE NOVEMBER 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FORTINET, INC. (FTNT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE NOVEMBER 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?